Benefits of Bakasana (Crane Pose) and How to do it?

 4. Shift your weight forward and engage your core abdominal muscles.

 5. Gradually lift your feet off the ground, bringing your knees to touch the upper arms near the armpits.
+Place your knees on the upper arms, close to the armpits, and focus on keeping your arms straight while engaging your shoulder blades.

 7. Maintain steady breathing and focus your gaze on a point to help maintain balance.